All Square

-Premise
+Plot

-John "Zibs" Zbikowski (Michael Kelly) is a down-on-his-luck, small town bookie.
-He abandoned a promising baseball career in his youth to care for his ailing father Bob (Harris Yulin), whose life fell apart after a fatal DUI.
-Zibs inherited Bob's sports book, but has difficulty collecting on debts from the small-town locals, often stealing from their houses as collateral.
-After a one night stand with his high school ex-girlfriend Debbie (Pamela Adlon), Zibs ends up babysitting her 12-year old son Brian (Jesse Ray Sheps) the next day.
+John "Zibs" Zbikowski is a down-on-his-luck, small-town bookie.
+He abandoned a promising baseball career in his youth to care for his ailing father Bob, whose life fell apart after a fatal DUI.
+Zibs inherited Bob's sportsbook, but has difficulty collecting on debts from the locals, often stealing from their houses as collateral.
+After a one-night stand with his high school ex-girlfriend Debbie, Zibs ends up babysitting her 12-year old son Brian the next day.
 Zibs reluctantly accepts Brian's invitation to his baseball game, and is inspired to start taking bets on the local Youth League.

-The scheme is immediately lucrative for Zibs, though it results in unsightly behavior from the coaches and parents at little league games.
+The scheme is immediately lucrative for Zibs, though it results in bad behavior from the coaches and parents at games.
 Zibs starts spending more time with Brian as well, teaching him to pitch.
 He also introduces Brian to drinking, gambling, and fighting, and has him act as a lookout during home robberies.
-Debbie becomes wary of Zibs' influence on her son.
-With the success of the Youth League sports book, Zibs all but abandons his day job as a sheet rock installer, alienating his friend and colleague Scotty (Isiah Whitlock Jr.).
-Meanwhile, Matt "Smitty" Smith (Josh Lucas), the Little League commissioner who is running for public office, catches onto Zibs' new sports book scheme and tries to blackmail him into shutting it down.
+Debbie becomes wary of Zibs's influence on her son.
+With the success of the Youth League sports book, Zibs all but abandons his day job as a sheet rock installer, alienating his friend and colleague Scotty.
+Meanwhile, Matt "Smitty" Smith, the Little League commissioner who is running for public office, catches onto Zibs' new sports book scheme and tries to blackmail him into shutting it down.
 Zibs learns from Brian that Smitty is cheating on his wife with Debbie, and leverages this information to keep Smitty quiet.

-Brian becomes disillusioned with Zibs' scheme after seeing the increasingly hostile behavior of the Youth League parents.
+Brian becomes disillusioned with Zibs's scheme after seeing the increasingly hostile behavior of the Youth League parents.
 He deliberately throws a huge game, nearly causing a riot to break out on the baseball field.
-Smitty cancels the rest of the season and Zibs' clients turn on him.
+Smitty cancels the rest of the season and Zibs's clients turn on him.
 After Zibs and Brian have a falling out, Brian breaks into his estranged father Hooper's house, and Hooper puts him in the hospital.
-Zibs seeks revenge on Hooper, but Bob talks him down from taking action, revealing that his "DUI" was actually the deliberate murder of a man sleeping with his wife.
+Zibs seeks revenge on Hooper, but Bob talks him out of taking action, revealing that his "DUI" was actually the deliberate murder of a man sleeping with his wife.
 Zibs reconciles with Brian and abandons the Youth League sports book, but admits his behavior is unlikely to change otherwise.